Hubert-Madej/VidSpark/README.md

 Cloud storage is simple, scalable and cost effective solution designed for sotring and serving large files.
 It will be used for storing raw and processed videos.

 ### Cloud Pub / Sub
 When a video is uploaded, a message will be published to a Cloud Pub/Sub topic.
 This approach enables asynchronous video processing and adds a durability layer, ensuring that upload requests are only removed from the Pub/Sub system after they've been successfully processed.
+We also introduce event-driven approach, as we don't need to poll videos bucket to see if a new video has been uploaded, instead the message will be pushed to Cloud Run service.

 ### Cloud Run - Video Processing Workers
 To reduce the load on the primary server, which focuses on handling user requests, a dedicated Cloud Run instance will be used for asynchronous processing of uploaded videos.
 Upon receiving a message from Pub/Sub, a video processing worker will transcode the uploaded video